E-Sh4rk/KururinTAS/KuruBot/README.md

 ### Visualizing the solution and saving it

 - If a solution has been found, you can save it by clicking on `SI` (Save Input).
 You will be able to load it later by clicking on `LI` (Load Input).
 - If you want to play the solution in the game, just click on `Send last inputs` (the bot must be connected to Bizhawk).
+The helirin will automatically be teleported to the good starting position (please ensure the correct level is loaded).
+Warning: the positions of moving objects will not be initialized, so you must ensure they match with the initial state of your search.

 ### Exporting the solution in bk2